11 Top-Rated Tourist Attractions in Broome, WA

 First stop is the Boab Prison Tree, outside the town of Derby.
 Although legend has it that the tree was once a temporary prison, evidence suggests that it was actually used by the local Indigenous people as a shelter and possibly a burial site.

-From here, the tour heads to Tunnel Creek, where you can delve deep inside Australia's oldest cave system to see more freshwater crocodiles, bats, and dramatic stalactites and stalagmites.
+From here, head to Tunnel Creek, where you can delve deep inside Australia's oldest cave system to see more freshwater crocodiles, bats, and dramatic stalactites and stalagmites.

 Fishing at sunset on Cable Beach in Broome, Western Australia